kpunith8/Links-and-Tutorials/JavaScript/JavaScript-Snippets.md

 ## Tips and tricks:

-* add `debugger` text in the source code, so that chrome developer takes to that point when debugging.
-Remove them, once done debugging
+* add `debugger` text in the source code, so that chrome developer tools takes to that point when that point is hit.

-## lint errors and fixes Fixes:
+## Lint errors and fixes:

 * no-undef lint error fix: can be added global section of webpack.config https://github.com/chaijs/type-detect/issues/98